yiwen2024/leaflet-challenge/README.md

 1. The GeoJSON earthquake data of all earthquakes in past 7 days was collected from the USGS website

-2. The selected data was mported and visualized:
+2. The selected data was imported and visualized:

 Using Leaflet, a map was creaed that plot all the earthquakes from the dataset based on the longitude and latitude.